alexhollenbeck/GoldenGlobes/README.md

 We tried detecting nominees using the method above, however the highest percentage we obtained was 62% correct according to the autograder, so we decided

+GUI

+We used Flask and the results of running goldenglobes.py to show the winners, hosts, nominees of the awards in 2015 and 2013.
+We used the names provided by the python script to pull Wikipedia images and info.

 Fun Goals

 1. Best & Worst Dressed  (using 2 methods)